Criminal Defense Lawyer in Utah

 SEX CRIMES AND INTERNET INVESTIGATION DEFENSE

 Sex crime investigations are often built around statements, digital evidence, delayed reporting, and credibility disputes.
+Cases involving internet sex crimes may depend on messages, screenshots, app data, account ownership, cloud records, or undercover communications that need to be reviewed in context before police summaries become the accepted story.
 These cases require immediate strategy because early decisions often determine the direction of the case long before formal charges are filed.

 Gun charges, unlawful discharge allegations, possession restrictions, and weapons enhancements can create serious criminal exposure even when the underlying facts are disputed.
 These cases often involve search issues and self-defense considerations.